 Businesses with a poor health and safety record are already paying high costs, not least of which is the physical and emotional toll on injured workers.
 To this you have to add the costs of compensation, lost productivity, retraining, financial penalties, and more.
 These costs are a drain on the business, whereas the costs of implementing a management system are really a long-term investment in your people and your business.
-Focus on the savings and revenue generation, not the costs.
+Focus on the business advantages, not the costs.

 Why are you personally interested in management systems?